sulis002/sulis002.github.io/index.md

 ### **Transaction Banking Corporate Sales** - *PermataBank Jakarta (part of Bangkok Bank Group)*
 *July 2021 - July 2025*

-- Procatively managed trade relationships within the porfolio of existing as wekk as new clients in order to develop suitable trade structures based on agreement.
+- Procatively managed trade relationships within the porfolio of existing as well as new clients in order to develop suitable trade structures based on agreement.
 - Reviewed Letter of Credit, Bank Guarantee, Standby Letter of Credit, Demand Guarantee, etc.
 - Offered and advised clients regarding non-cash loan (pre-shipment and post-shipment financing) and trade finance products.
 - Gave cash management solutions to clients for better cashflow through our corporate online services (payables managemnet, receivebale management, information management, account services and liquidity management).